Lefyd24/Forest-Fire-Smoke-Detection/models/yolov7/runs/train/exp/model_analysis.md

 ### Shape of the Curve:

-The curve appears to be relatively smooth and close to the upper-right corner of the plot.
-This is generally a positive indication, as it means that the model is able to achieve high precision and recall simultaneously.
+The curve appears to be relatively smooth but close to the lower-left corner of the plot.
+This is generally not a positive indication, as it means that the model is not able to achieve high precision and recall.

 ### Area Under the Curve (AUC):

 Although the exact AUC value is not shown in the image, a higher AUC for the PR curve signifies a better model.
-The displayed curve seems to occupy a significant portion of the plot's area, suggesting a relatively high AUC.
+The displayed curve does not seem to occupy a significant portion of the plot's area, suggesting a relatively small AUC.

 ### Trade-Off Between Precision and Recall:

 The curve's trajectory provides insights into the trade-off between precision and recall.
 A model with a perfect PR curve would reach the top right corner (Precision = 1, Recall = 1).
-This curve's proximity to that ideal point suggests that the model can achieve a good balance between minimizing false positives (high precision) and maximizing true positives (high recall).
+This curve's proximity to the lower point suggests that the model can achieve a moderate balance between minimizing false positives (high precision) and maximizing true positives (high recall)

 ### Performance for Fire Detection: